truenas/documentation/content/SCALE/SCALETutorials/Dashboard/_index.md

 ---
 title: Dashboard
-description: "Tutorials related to using the TrueNAS SCALE Dashboard.
+description: "Tutorials related to using the TrueNAS Dashboard.
 Includes instructions on customizing the Dashboard widgets."
 geekdocCollapseSection: true
 weight: 4
 tags: